sapegin/textlint-rule-terminology/Readme.md

 ## Contributing

-Everyone is welcome to contribute.
+Bug fixes are welcome, but not new features.
 Please take a moment to review the [contributing guidelines](Contributing.md).

 ## Sponsoring